vanviegen/warpsocket/README.md

 ### registerWorkerThread · function

-Registers a worker thread with the broker to handle HTTP requests and WebSocket messages.
+Registers a worker thread with the broker to handle WebSocket messages.
 At least one worker must be registered before starting the server.

 **Signature:** `(worker: WorkerInterface) => void`